Depends on variety but perennials have a maximum height of 8 feet (2.5 metres)

 Lavatera x clementii ‘Rosea’ is a very popular variety due to its abundant pink flowers and soft, felty leaves.
 It flowers from June to September providing summer-long colour.

-Lavatera grows in most well-drained soil types, including poor soil.
+Lavatera grows in most well-drained soil, including poor soil.
 Because they are tolerant of salt, they can also suit a coastal garden.

 The plant copes well with dry weather.
 However, it will benefit from watering in periods of drought.
 If the soil around it becomes too dry it will begin to drop its blooms.